 GBSLEP recognises these challenges and understands that organisational capability needs to be restored so that cultural organisations can become the confident architects of their own future ambitions with a clear view of their role in shaping the future of their towns, cities and local centres.
 To help facilitate the restoration of this capability, GBSLEP has opened a capacity building call.

-Our Cultural Capacity Development Fund is a pilot action that is open now and closes on 31st Jan 2020.
-It will provide non-repayable revenue grants of between £2K-£10K, these monies will not require financial match, but will require evidence of collaboration.
+Our Cultural Capacity Development Fund is a pilot action that is providing non-repayable revenue grants of up to £10K, these monies do not require financial match, but do require evidence of collaboration.
+The call is now closed with announcements soon of those receiving funding.

 This framework is based on the advice that GBSLEP received from Culture Central, who wrote a report for us on how public funders, with economic remits, should approach cultural investments, the LEP have adopted the recommendations and advice in this report, piloting and refining their response of the coming months.
 You can download their report A Toolkit for Smarter Cultural Investments in our towns, cities and regions for even more detailed background reading, although this is not essential for filling in the application form.